chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/chainguard-enforce-rego-policies.md

           }
 ```

 Here, the custom error message reads `Not found expected predicate type 'chainguard.dev/attestation/vuln/v1'`.
-Rather than returning the default error, Chainguard Enforce will return this string as a custom error message.
+Rather than returning the default error, Policy Controller will return this string as a custom error message.

 Notice, too, that the previous example defines a `warnMsg` variable.
-Enforce will only return a warning message to the caller if the policy in question is in `warn` mode, so in that case it was left as an empty string.
+Policy Controller will only return a warning message to the caller if the policy in question is in `warn` mode, so in that case it was left as an empty string.

 The following `attestations` block is similar to the previous one, but this time it defines the `warnMsg` variable to be used as a custom warning message.